HeatherKMorrison/style-trainer/README.md

 ## Quickstart

-Using a Powershell terminal navigate to the folder containing this tool and corpus files.
+Using a command line terminal navigate to the folder containing this tool and corpus files.

+Powershell:
 cd path\to\project

+Bash:
+cd path/to/project

 Run the script and follow the prompts to begin or resume training.

+Powershell:
 ./style_trainer.p1

+Bash:
+bash style_trainer.sh